Szymon-Czuszek/Python-Riddles/README.md

 ## 🔠 Riddle 6 - Unique Characters

-**Problem:** Given a string, determine if it is comprised of all unique characters.
+**❓ Problem:** Given a string, determine if it is comprised of all unique characters.
 For example, the string 'abcde' has all unique characters and should return True.
 The string 'aabcde' contains duplicate characters and should return false.

 Here is an efficient Python function to check if a string has all unique characters: